 Best free password managers

-Bitwarden is an open-source password manager that comes with a free plan.
+Bitwarden is an open-source password storage app that comes with a free plan.
 Open-source means that any software expert can inspect its source code to ensure security integrity.
 The app was last audited by an independent security firm in 2020, and reports are published on its website.

 Bitwarden’s free plan offers features on par with its paid counterparts.
 For example, Bitwarden has a handy semi-auto fill feature that detects how many credentials are applicable for a password field and lets you choose from a list.
 You can also sync your passwords across different platforms.